What Happened

-The Supreme Court has ruled in favor of the Federal Communications Commission (FCC) concerning the imposition of fines on telecommunications companies.
-This decision sides with the Trump administration's stance against AT&T and Verizon.
-The ruling represents a minor victory for the administrative state and its regulatory powers.
+The Supreme Court has ruled in favor of the Federal Communications Commission (FCC) in a case concerning the agency's authority to levy fines against telecommunications companies.
+The decision supported the Trump administration's position in its dispute with AT&T and Verizon.

 Key Facts